Debts are a fact of life. Financially healthy people like employees, business owners, and even multimillionaires have them.

 When is Debt Consolidation a Bad Move?

 Debt consolidation has its pros and cons.
 However, the drawbacks aren’t usually given the spotlight.
-Here are the possible pitfalls to expect when you go for this debt management method.
+Here are some situations where debt consolidation isn’t a practical idea:

 Debt consolidation becomes a disadvantage when you think it will magically remove all your existing debts.
 Because your debts are rolled into a single payment, you may start feeling free of debt.
-That dangerous thinking may lead you into getting another debt.
+That dangerous thinking may lead you to get another loan.

 Debt consolidation loans usually come with fees.
 When you move the outstanding debt of your credit card to another credit card, you may have to pay balance transfer fees.
 You may also need to cover other related expenses, such as annual fees and closing costs.